This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 But if you’re consistent in helping rectify any behavior problems, they usually can be “fixed” or managed in a successful manner.

-We owe it to our goldens to do all that we can do to meet their natural needs.
+We owe it to our goldens to do all we can to meet their natural needs.

 A bored, untrained, under-exercised, unsupervised golden is going to develop some problem behaviors.